 Business inventories were also weaker than expected in December, up only 0.1 percent.
 Energy price effects are also in play here.
 The weak December inventories numbers suggests that 2014Q4 real GDP may be in for a bigger downward revision than has been implied by updates to trade data alone.

 Initial claims for unemployment insurance increased by 25,000 to 304,000 for the week ending February 7.
 This looks like typical noise in the series.
 Weekly initial claims have hovered around 300,000 since last July.
 Continuing claims dropped by 51,000 for the week ending January 31, to 2,354,000.

-Market Reaction: Equity markets like the economic data and they like the Fedspeak.
-Equity prices are up sharply in early trading.
-The 10-Year Treasury bond yield is up to 2.21 percent.
-NYMEX crude oil is showing some stability, up to $56.11/barrel.
-Natural gas futures are down to $3.64/mmBTU.
+Market Reaction: Equity markets opened with gains.
+The 10-year Treasury yield is down to 1.97 percent.
+NYMEX crude oil is up to $50.19/barrel.
+Natural gas futures are down to $2.69/mmbtu.

 For a PDF version of this Comerica Economic Alert click here: Retail Sales 02-12-14.